Got questions about buying or owning a scooter, or riding in Chicago? Check out the Vespa Club of Chicago Scootering Guide.

 Do I specifically need a Vespa scooter to join VCOA-Chicago?

 No!
 The Vespa Club of Chicago welcomes all scooters and all scooterists!
-That said, we must impose limits to keep group rides safe for everyone:
+That said, we must impose limits when riding as a group to ensure everyone’s safety:

-All scooter makes, models, and vintages are welcome, but all vehicles on our rides must be street legal, titled and plated, and capable of a minumum of 45-ish mph.
+All riders participating in our group rides must ride street-legal vehicles (titled, plated, and insured) and must be properly licensed for their vehicle.
+Most of our rides (unless noted) accommodate 50cc scooters that can keep up at approximately 45mph.
+Electric vehicles are welcome if they meet the above specifications.
 We ride in traffic at traffic speeds and obey traffic laws.
-If you need to run lights or ride in the bike lane to keep up , or insist on stunt-riding, you’re creating an unsafe situation for the whole group, and we’ll ask you to catch up with us later.
+If you must run lights, weave in and out of the group, or ride in the bike lane to keep up with the group, or insist on stunt-riding, you’re creating an unsafe situation for the whole group, and we’ll ask you to catch up with us later.

-At the other extreme, motorcycles (and maxiscooters) are welcome, but we ask you stay towards the back on the group rides to let the smaller bikes set the pace.
+Motorcycles and maxiscooters are welcome, but we ask that you stay towards the back on the group rides to let the smaller bikes set the pace.
 If we’re too slow for you, jump on the highway and meet us at the end of the ride.

-Note that some events we publicize or co-sponsor have their own rules regarding specific requirements for scooters, such as marque or vintage, but we’ll do our best to be clear about such exceptions in our listings.)
+Note that some events organized by others have their own rules regarding specific requirements for scooters, such as marques or vintage, but we’ll do our best to be clear about such exceptions in our listings.

 How do I join the VCOA Chicago Chapter?

-You’re welcome to come to (most of) our events and follow our newsletter and social media, but we hope you’ll soon see the value in the club, and start paying dues (only $35/year).
-If you’re not paying dues, you’re not a member!
+Not a member yet?
+You’re welcome to come to most of our events and follow our newsletter and social media, but we hope you’ll soon see the value in the club, and start paying dues (only $35/year).

 What sort of events does the Vespa Club of Chicago organize?

-We host a “meetup” on the first Tuesday of every month, which is mostly just an excuse to hang out and socialize (and in decent weather, ride!).
-We also host some sort of other ride or event every month, we try to mix up times dates and locations, both for variety and so people with complicated schedules can attend at least some of our events.
+We host a regular “meetup” every month, which is mostly just an excuse to hang out and socialize (and in decent weather, ride!).
+We also organize at least one other ride or event every month, we try to mix up times dates and locations, both for variety and so people with complicated schedules can attend at least some of our events.
 In the temperate months, it’s usually a group ride and/or some sort of outdoor get-together.
 In the winter, it’s more likely to be a ‘garage night’ (to work on bikes) or a get-together at a restaurant, bar, or coffeeshop.
+We share other (non-Vespa Club of Chicago) events on our calendar, as well.
+Our events are marked with a blue flag.)

 Do your events cost money?